AndersenLab/easyXpress/README.md

 + Generating diagnositic images

+For more information about implementing CellProfiler to generate data used by the `easyXpress` package, see [`Andersen Lab Image Analysis Pipeline`](https://github.com/AndersenLab/CellProfiler).

 ## Directory structure

 Because so much information must be transferred alongside the plate data, the directory structure from which you are reading is critically important.
 Below is an example of a correct project directory structure.
-The `cp_data` directory contains`.csv` files from the CellProfiler pipeline copied directly from the default output folder for CellProfiler.
-Depending on the CellProfiler pipeline you run you may have multiple NonOverlappingWorms files.
-In the example below there are two such files.
-The `processed_images` directory contains `.png` files from the CellProfiler pipeline.
+The `cp_data` directory contains an `.RData` file sourced directly from the default output folder for a CellProfiler run.
+The `processed_images` directory contains `.png` files from the CellProfiler run.
 There should be one `.png` file for each well included in your analysis.
-The `design` directory contains the `.csv` file having all the variables necessary to describe your experiment, i.e. drug names, drug concentrations, strain names, food types, etc. The `.cpproj` file is not used by easyxpress, but is advised to reproduce the original analysis.
+The `design` directory contains the `.csv` file having all the variables necessary to describe your experiment (i.e. drug names, drug concentrations, strain names, food types, etc.).
+The `.cpproj` file is not used by easyXpress, but is advised to reproduce the original analysis.
+If you do not have condition information (i.e. drug names, drug concentrations, strain names, food types, etc.) you do not need the `design` directory.

 ```
-/projects/20190920_15hHB101foodpreps_RUN1
+/projects/20200812_toxin01A
 ├── cp_data
-│   ├── dualmodel_NonOverlappingWorms_control.csv
+│   ├── CellProfiler-Analysis_20200812_toxin01A_20200813.RData
-│   └── dualmodel_NonOverlappingWorms_full.csv
 └── processed_images
-    └── 20190913_15hHB101foodpreps_01_2x_A01_w1_overlay.png
+│   ├── 20200812-toxin01A-p01-m2x_A01_overlay.png
-│   ├── 20190913_15hHB101foodpreps_01_2x_A02_w1_overlay.png
+│   ├── 20200812-toxin01A-p01-m2x_A02_overlay.png
-│   ├── 20190913_15hHB101foodpreps_01_2x_A03_w1_overlay.png
+│   ├── 20200812-toxin01A-p01-m2x_A03_overlay.png
 │   ├── ...
 ├── design
+    └── 20200812_design.csv
-    └── design.csv
+└── 20200812_toxin01A_CPpipeline.cpproj
-├── 20190920_15hHB101foodpreps_RUN1.cpproj
 ```
+This directory exhibits the minimal file content and naming for the easyXpress package to work.

-### Experiment directory
+### Project directory

-The experiment directory contains all of the files attached to a specific experiment conducted on a specific date.
+The project directory contains all of the files attached to a specific experiment conducted on a specific date.
 The naming convention for these folders should include the date in the format 4-digit year::2-digit month::2-digit day and experiment name separated by underscores.

 ```
 # Example directory name